Trail News/ What's New?

 Continental Divide

-Lewis crosses the Continental Divide by way of Lemhi Pass
+Lewis crossed the Continental Divide by way of Lemhi Pass and entered Idaho on August 12, 1805.

 Map of the Area